How to Fix a Frozen Bathtub Drain (Without Ruining It)

 Where I live in Texas, we still get 6 weeks a year of freezing temperatures.
 During those weeks my mother never fails to call and remind me to let my bathtub faucet drip so the drain doesn’t freeze.
+This year, we had a tremendous ice storm.
+Frozen tub drains were everywhere, plus burst drainpipes.

 A bathtub drain can freeze if there’s standing water in the trap or anywhere in the line.
 Standing water can happen if there’s a clog of debris or minerals causing water to pool.
 A bathtub drain can also freeze if there’s a slow drip from the faucet or leak in insulation that allows wind to hit the pipe.

 In this post, I’ll explore why a bathtub drain can freeze, how you can distinguish between a frozen drain and a clogged drain, and how you can fix a frozen bathtub drain without ruining it.
+If your tub is too old and you’re ready to replace it, click the link below to shop the best bathtubs for 2023.

 Why a Bathtub Drain Might Stop Working